Language:

 4. Notify Tax Agencies and Pay Remaining Taxes

 Ensure you file all necessary tax returns, including income and employment tax returns, with the appropriate tax authorities.
 Businesses do not need to secure tax clearance when dissolving in the state of Florida.
-However, the company must pay all its tax obligations as part of dissolution.
+However, the company must pay all its tax obligations due to dissolution.

 When filing taxes with the IRS, you must check the final return box on your company’s federal tax forms.
 Consulting a tax professional to complete these filings accurately can ensure all forms are correctly filled out.